Thursday, April 20, 2023

 “You have worked really hard over the last three years,” Crawford said.
 “Even with a lot of Covid and a lot of crazy, you always focused on your teams.
 This designation is a direct reflection of your passion for our patients, high quality care and the wellbeing of one another.”

 Pathway to Excellence is the premier designation for healthy work environments, and it recognizes organizations that demonstrate a commitment to establishing the foundation of a healthy workplace for staff.
 The application process is grueling, involving countless hours of paperwork documenting excellence and, most importantly, caring for patients.

-Senior Vice President & Chief Nursing Officer Rissa Jamarik, DNP, RN, NEA-BC also shared heartfelt words with RSF Berkeley Hospital nursing leaders.
+Senior Vice President & Chief Nursing Officer Rissa Jamarik, DNP, RN, NEA-BC also shared heartfelt words with Roper St. Francis Berkeley Hospital nursing leaders.
 She highlighted shared decision making, which is one of six practice standards essential to an ideal nursing practice environment to qualify for the recognition.

 “The collaboration at this facility is palpable,” Jamarik said.
 “The thing that strikes me the most about the shared decision making standard, which is so important to me, is that this is literally you.
 This award is you and you have every right to be in here right now.”

 The other five standards are leadership, safety, quality well-being and professional development.

 Pathway-designated organizations are deemed the best places to work for nurses because of their high nurse satisfaction and retention.
 The designation demonstrates the organization’s dedication to building an exceptional culture of positivity, engagement and empowerment.